rails/rails/guides/source/action_cable_overview.md

 end
 ```

-When a subscription is initiated the `subscribed` callback gets fired and we
+When a subscription is initiated the `subscribed` callback gets fired, and we
 take that opportunity to say "the current user has indeed appeared".
 That
 appear/disappear API could be backed by Redis, a database, or whatever else.